List of Dutch inventions and innovations: Jansenism (1640s)

-Congregation Shearith Israel, the Spanish and Portuguese Synagogue in the City of New Amsterdam, was founded in 1654, the first Jewish congregation to be established in North America.
-Its founders were twenty-three Jews, mostly of Spanish and Portuguese origin, who had been living in Recife, Brazil.
-When the Portuguese defeated the Dutch for control of Recife, and brought with them the Inquisition, the Jews of that area left.
-Some returned to Amsterdam, where they had originated.
-Others went to places in the Caribbean such as St. Thomas, Jamaica, Surinam and Curaçao, where they founded sister Sephardic congregations.
-One group of twenty-three Jews, after a series of unexpected events, landed in New Amsterdam.
-After being initially rebuffed by anti-Semitic Governor Peter Stuyvesant, Jews were given official permission to settle in the colony in 1655.
-These pioneers fought for their rights and won permission to remain.
-This marks the founding of the Congregation Shearith Israel.

 Scientific instruments

 Telescope (optical telescope) (1608)

 The first historical records of a telescope appear in patents filed 1608 by Hans Lippershey and Jacob Metius.
 A description of Lippershey's instrument quickly reached Galileo Galilei, who created an improved version in 1609, with which he made the observations found in his Sidereus Nuncius of 1610.

 Huygens eyepiece (1670s)

 Huygens eyepieces consist of two plano-convex lenses with the plane sides towards the eye separated by an air gap.
 The lenses are called the eye lens and the field lens.
 The focal plane is located between the two lenses.
 It was invented by Christiaan Huygens in the late 1660s and was the first compound (multi-lens) eyepiece.
 Huygens discovered that two air spaced lenses can be used to make an eyepiece with zero transverse chromatic aberration.
 These eyepieces work well with the very long focal length telescopes (in Huygens day they were used with single element long focal length non-achromatic refracting telescopes, including very long focal length aerial telescopes).
 This optical design is now considered obsolete since with today's shorter focal length telescopes the eyepiece suffers from short eye relief, high image distortion, chromatic aberration, and a very narrow apparent field of view.
 Since these eyepieces are cheap to make they can often be found on inexpensive telescopes and microscopes.
 Because Huygens eyepieces do not contain cement to hold the lens elements, telescope users sometimes use these eyepieces in the role of "solar projection", i.e. projecting an image of the Sun onto a screen.
 Other cemented eyepieces can be damaged by the intense, concentrated light of the Sun.